 Medicare Advantage plans may conflate moving with time out of the home market.
 But the system aims to enroll the beneficiary in a plan in their home market and not deny care.

 The good news is we are beginning to see plans with much broader concepts of home market.

 I know understanding the rules around Medicare, if you qualify, finding the plans that’ll cover you in Mexico, etc., and making claims can be complicated.
 That’s why it’s best to find a good broker to help you through the process.

 Watch our Video Q&A to learn more about using Medicare Advantage in Mexico.

 There’s Also Health Insurance in Mexico

-Mexico also has public healthcare programs called Instituto Medico del Seguro Social (IMSS) and Instituto de Salud para el Bienestar (INSABI).
+Mexico also has public healthcare programs called Instituto Medico del Seguro Social (IMSS).
 But remember, the public hospitals in Mexico are not on par with the private hospitals.
 You’d want top-notch healthcare – meaning access to private hospitals during an emergency.

 You can get affordable private insurance in Mexico.
 But there’re rules around who qualifies.
 And it gets harder to find coverage after age 70.